liquidinstruments/moku-examples/docs/reference/moku/serial_number.md

 ---
-additional_doc: When using either of the clients, user can access this function directly       from            instrument reference.
+additional_doc: When using Python or MATLAB clients, user can access this function directly from the instrument object.
 description: Get serial of the Moku
 method: get
 name: serial_number